You

-Two identical heads (but one with a male and one with a female voice) lie on pillows upon a kitchen table, emerging from a sort of shipping case.
-They argue with each about their relationship, make up, regret their argument, and begin to argue again - each time slightly different but generally in a similar way.
+Two identical heads (one with a male voice and one with a female voice) lie on pillows upon a kitchen table, emerging from a sort of shipping case.
+They argue with each other about their relationship, make up, regret their argument, and begin to argue again – each time slightly different but generally in a similar way.
 We see how oft-repeated phrases can have little real meaning, but a lot of power to do harm.
-The endlessness of their predicament is literally programmed and self-perpetuating, going nowhere - perhaps a way to think about those who cannot escape from similar cases.
+The endlessness of their predicament is literally programmed and self-perpetuating, going nowhere – perhaps a way to think about those who cannot escape from similar cases.

 exhibition history: